stefanbuettner/UE4-OSC/README.md

 Create a "C++" project, or convert a "Blueprint" project to "C++".

-Create a "Plugins" directory in the project root (near the "Content" directory) and put the "OSC" folder of the plugin in it.
+Create a "Plugins" directory in the project root (near the "Content" directory) and put the "SSI" folder of the plugin in it.
-(e.g. "/MyProject/Plugins/OSC")
+(e.g. "/MyProject/Plugins/SSI")

 Run the "*.uproject" file: the plugin is compiled automatically.